 Students required to take developmental courses in two or more subject areas or one developmental course at the lower-level English, reading, or ESL (ENG009/ESL017 or RDG098/RDG096/ESL011) may enroll in up to 14.5 credit hours per semester which would include the required developmental courses and courses from the student’s chosen curriculum.
 Courses are arranged by the counseling staff in consultation with the student.
 Students enrolled in developmental courses may drop or add courses only after written approval by a faculty advisor, counselor, Academic Chair, or Associate Academic Dean.

 Full-time students placed into developmental reading, English, or mathematics courses must register for them during the first semester.
-If two levels of a developmental course are required, students successful at the lower-level must continue to the higher-level during the subsequent semester.
+If two levels of a developmental courses are required, students successful at the lower-level must continue to the higher-level during the subsequent semester.
 Students earning a U, R, or W must repeat the lower-level course before moving on to the higher-level.

 Part-time students placed into two or more developmental courses may take them in conjunction with certain approved courses.
 Students placed only in developmental mathematics are required to take it during the student’s first semesters.